Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 ISBN 1-931599-05-X, $18.95, softcover

-Don Davenport is an award-winning travel writer and photographer who lives in Wisconsin.
-He grew up in Freeport, Illinois, a community famous for its Lincoln-Douglas debate site, and is a long-time member of the Abraham Lincoln Association.
+Don Davenport was an award-winning travel writer and photographer who lived in Wisconsin.
+He grew up in Freeport, Illinois, a community famous for its Lincoln-Douglas debate site, and was a long-time member of the Abraham Lincoln Association.
+He passed away in 2014.
 In February 2002 we talked to him about his travels through Lincoln country and how his Lincoln book has changed.

 ALO: When did you first get interested in Lincoln?

 Don Davenport: I learned about the Freeport Lincoln-Douglas Debate in fourth grade.
 At about the same time, a Freeport author named Louise Neyhart wrote a short children's novel called Henry's Lincoln, about a young boy who went to the debate.
 The fact that Lincoln had been in Freeport, and that someone had written a book about it made a big impression on me.

 ALO: Why did you write your first Lincoln travel book?

 Don Davenport: I'm a travel writer, and in the course of my travels began to learn more about Lincoln.
 Articles I wrote about Springfield and other Lincoln sites did quite well.
 By the late 1980s I'd written three or four books, and writing a travel guide to Lincoln sites in the Midwest seemed the thing to do.

 ALO: How important is it to get out and see these Lincoln places?